-Within existing right of way, clean and repair existing concrete paved ditches that will be retained within base scope limits excluding any rehab limits unless the design directly impacts the facilities.
-Within existing right of way, clean and repair existing asphalt paved ditches that are to be retained within base scope limits excluding any rehab limits unless the design directly impacts the facilities.
+Within existing right of way, clean and repair existing concrete paved ditches that will be retained within base scope of work (exhibit 3) limits excluding any rehab limits unless the design directly impacts the facilities.
+Within existing right of way, clean and repair existing asphalt paved ditches that are to be retained within base scope of work (exhibit 3) limits excluding any rehab limits unless the design directly impacts the facilities.
 Overlay retained asphalt paved ditches with 200 lbs/sy HMA Surface Course Type C or D. Stabilize new ditches in accordance with the SCDOT Requirements for Hydraulic Design Studies (May 26, 2009), the SCDOT Water Quality Design Manual (December 2014) and as needed for erosion control utilizing SCDHEC Best Management Practices (BMP's).